 When using Aeroplan, you have access to any unsold seat with Air Canada.
 As long as someone can pay cash for the seat, you can pay for it with Aeroplan points.

-While you technically have access to any unsold Signature Class seat with Air Canada, you’re also at the mercy of dynamic pricing.
+While you technically have access to any unsold business class seat with Air Canada, you’re also at the mercy of dynamic pricing.
 Generally speaking, if you find a seat at the lower end of the dynamic spectrum, it’s a good deal, and if you find a seat at the higher end of the dynamic spectrum, it’s not such a great deal.

 Air Canada doesn’t release many award seats to other loyalty programs.
-If you happen to have points with another Star Alliance loyalty program and can find Air Canada Signature Class space, it could be an excellent deal, and you should book it right away.
+If you happen to have points with another Star Alliance loyalty program and can find Air Canada business class space, it could be an excellent deal, and you should book it right away.

-Tips & Tricks for Air Canada Signature Class
+Tips & Tricks for Air Canada Business Class

-While booking Air Canada Signature Class at the lower end of the dynamic spectrum can be a bit cumbersome, it’s not impossible.
+While booking Air Canada business class at the lower end of the dynamic spectrum can be a bit cumbersome, it’s not impossible.
 Luckily, there are a few considerations that you can take to help stretch your points even further.

-If you are able to plan that far ahead, you will very likely be able to find an award seat with Air Canada Signature Class at an attractive rate.
+If you are able to plan that far ahead, you will very likely be able to find an award seat with Air Canada business class at an attractive rate.

 Due to the nature of dynamic pricing, the price may fluctuate over the course of year.
 Indeed, we’ve seen the cost of a flight vary from day to day, or even from hour to hour.